 Ensure that all systems, devices, and software required for a complete system recovery are isolated from the network.
 This way they will remain available in case of recovery from a successful attack.

 Regular recovery simulations ensure that your backup data is readily available, the necessary resources can be restored, and all systems can operate as expected.

 Also consider that all individuals and teams understand their responsibilities in this process.
 Issues raised during a survey should be addressed and documented.

 Engage external experts

-Stay up to date on the latest ransomware news by subscribing to some threat intelligence and news feeds.
-The team must be aligned on how and why the systems were compromised, applying the lessons in the environment.
+Keep up to date on the latest ransomware news by subscribing to some threat intelligence and news feeds.
+The team should be aligned on how and why systems have been compromised, applying the lessons to the environment.

-In addition to the type of regular annual safety review that most employees must participate in, consider a regular cadence of awareness campaigns.
+In addition to the kind of regular annual security review that most employees should participate in, consider a regular cadence of awareness campaigns.

-Quick 30- to 60-second video updates, phishing simulation games, executive team email messages and informational posters help to maintain awareness.
+Quick 30-60 second video updates, phishing simulation games, executive team email messages, and informational posters help maintain awareness.
 In addition, running your own internal phishing campaigns can help identify employees who need additional training

 Derek Manky is head of security insights and global threat alliances at Fortinet